-199. Finding: Seventy percent of the funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy as detailed in Finding 88.
+199. Finding: Seventy percent of the funding from the 13th Amendment will go towards affordable housing as detailed in Finding 88.
 The 13th Amendment complies with this policy.

 Albina Housing Policy, Objective 1

 Improve the quality and quantity of housing for Albina residents.
 Provide a variety of housing types for households of all sizes and incomes.